 The 10 Best Raclette Grills

 This wiki has been updated 40 times since it was first published in June of 2015.
 Thinking of getting fancy for your next dinner party or brunch?
 Consider one of these raclette grills, which are ideal for preparing not just the traditional Swiss dish of melted cheese and potatoes, but all kinds of vegetables, meat, and even gooey delicious desserts, as well.
 You will have your guests ooh-ing and aah-ing over your culinary inventiveness and wishing they'd bought one, too.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes